 - Is sent as an email to all students and other participants

-You can choose to "Send forum post notifications with no editing-time delay" or - if left unticked, Moodle will give you 30 minutes in which you can edit the text (useful for bad typists!).
+You can choose to "Send forum post notifications with no editing-time delay" by clicking on 'Advanced' or - if left unticked, Moodle will give you 30 minutes in which you can edit the text (useful for bad typists!).

 The time of receipt still depends on the user's profile settings for one at a time or digest.

 The email is sent FROM the Moodle system – and it will have the module code in the Subject.

 It is not sent from your personal email address (so you will not see a copy in your Sent items).
 You (or your students) can re-read the message at any time by visiting the News Forum.